- Uni. courses

-The course integrates theoretical lectures with hands-on experiments and practical experience.
-International speakers and experts in the field of microscopy will give an overview of “state-of-the-art” imaging techniques in biological research.
+The course integrates theoretical lectures with tutorials, hands-on experiments and practical experience.
+The expert instructors from LCAM will give an overview of “state-of-the-art” imaging techniques in biological research.

 LCAM is a collaboration between three innovative microscopy centres at the Academic Medical Centre (AMC), the Faculty of Science of the University of Amsterdam (FNWI) and the Netherlands Cancer Institute (NKI).
 Here you will find a wide range of instrumentation for fluorescence-, confocal-, super-resolution & living cell microscopy combined with equipment for functional imaging.